sjml/drax/docs/Developing.md

 ## Developing
 Much like when [administering a Drax site](./Administration.md), you'll need to make your own GitHub OAuth application and put the keys into `php/auth/secrets.php`.

 From the root directory of Drax, you just need to run `npm install` to get all the dependencies and little goodies.
-It will also try and install then necessary PHP stuff, so be on the lookout for errors unrelated to Node.
+It will also try and install the necessary PHP stuff, so be on the lookout for errors unrelated to Node.

 After that, running `npm run dev` will do two things:
 * Start the Angular dev server listening on `localhost:4200`